Chestnut45/cityscape/README.md

 ## Project Structure:

-### Components:
+### Components (src/components):

-Components are anything that can be simulated.
-Typically they manage some resource and provide an interface to interact with its data.
+Components are anything that can be attached to an entity and simulated.
+Typically they manage resources and provide an interface to their data.

-### Phi:
+### Phi (src/phi):

-Phi is the micro-engine I've built for this assignment.
+Phi is the micro-engine I've put together for this assignment.
+It has a few RAII wrapper classes for OpenGL resources (buffer objects, textures, shaders, etc.), and a small number of more complex resources like a renderable mesh class and a basic camera.

 ## Extras Chosen: